-Only non-programmable calculators will be allowed into the exams.
+Only non-programmable calculators (including non-programmable financial calculators) will be allowed into the exams.
 Graphing calculators are not permitted!
-If you are unsure, please ask your professor to check your calculator.
+Students using a programmable and/or graphing calculator during an exam will be assigned a minimum exam grade penalty of 25%.
+If you are unsure about whether your calculator is permitted, please ask your professor to check your calculator BEFORE the exam day.